Our approach to AI

 AI governance

 AI governance sits where data governance, technology risk, and operational accountability meet.
-The questions are familiar in shape but new in scope: who is accountable for decisions AI informs or makes; what data is being used and how it is controlled; how models, prompts, and outputs are reviewed, retained, and audited; where human judgement remains authoritative.
-Most organisations have policy gaps here because existing frameworks predate the technology.
-We help organisations establish AI governance that is consistent with their broader risk, data, and technology governance — and that holds up to board and regulatory scrutiny.
+The questions are familiar in shape but new in scope.
+Who is accountable when AI informs a decision?
+What data sits behind it, and how are its outputs reviewed and retained?
+And where does human judgement stay in charge?
+Most organisations have gaps here, because the frameworks they rely on predate the technology.
+We bring AI governance into line with the way an organisation already manages risk and data, and make it stand up to a board or a regulator.

 AI implementation